Five kings of Wa: Lack of records - two interpretations

+The first interpretation is traditional and the major stream of historical study of ancient Japan.
+But in this view, the identification problems arise.
+Many disputes have taken place over which "King of Wa" corresponds to which Emperor in the Nihon Shoki.

+Identification problems

 As the name of kings recorded in Chinese history are very different from the names of Emperors in the Nihon Shoki, the specification of which emperor was the one recorded is the subject of numerous disputes which have endured for centuries.
 Most contemporary historians assign the five Japanese kings to the following emperors (two possibilities are identified for the Kings San and Chin), mostly based on the individual features of their genealogies reported in the Chinese sources.